2015 Festivals, Events & Celebrations in Northern Michigan

 While many of the celebrations are in the warm weather months when so many visitors and summer residents are in Northern Michigan to enjoy all that we have to offer, don't miss some special events in the Ski Season such as Krazy Days at Boyne Highlands, Mardi Gras at Nub's Nub, and Carnival at Boyne Mountain, all in March.

-Here are some of the events that make Northern Michigan special.
-Click here for complete details on all that there is to see and do every month: Calendar of Events
+Click here for details on all that there is to see and do every month or scroll down for some of the most popular events that make Northern Michigan special.

 MarchCrazy!
 Yes, that's March in Northern Michigan when the ski resorts celebrate the end of the ski season in style.
 Nub's Nob's Mardi Gras is an annual spring fling filled with zaniness.
 Boyne Highland's hosts Krazy Daze and Boyne Mountain celebrates with Carnival Weekend.
 Fun, fun!